SergioRAgostinho/sergioragostinho.github.io/_drafts/bootstrap-ml.md

 tags: [bootstrap-ml, workshop]
 ---

-Two weeks have passed since the first (and currently only) session of the [Bootstrap ML](/bootstrap-ml) workshop took place.
+Roughly half a year has passed since the first (and currently only) session of the [Bootstrap ML](/bootstrap-ml) workshop took place.
 It was my first experience developing a workshop from scratch with the aggravated challenge of being about Machine Learning.
 I thought about sharing some thoughts behind the entire process.
 The goods and the bads, the expectations versus what was actually accomplished.

 If you're curious on having a take from the participant's perspective you should definitely check out this [blog post](https://medium.com/hugo-ferreiras-blog/basics-of-machine-learning-and-a-simple-implementation-of-the-naive-bayes-algorithm-80c1e67a2e8a) by Hugo Ferreira.
-It's a wonderful summary of the content I presented at the workshop.
+It's a wonderful summary of the content I presented.

 ## The Invitation